-Providers are encouraged to register and use the Availability portal as a primary method to check Member's eligibility information: Provider.MolinaHealthcare.com.
+Providers are encouraged to register and use the Availity Essentials portal as a primary method to check Member's eligibility information: availity.com/providers/.

 The Molina Interactive Voice Response (IVR) system notifies both Providers/Practitioners and Members of Member eligibility status and PCP assignment.
 The system has a dedicated phone line at (800) 357-0172 and is available 24 hours a day, 365 days a year.
 The system provides Members' last name, first name, date of birth, eligibility status, and PCP information, as well as IPA/Medical Group affiliation and subcontract health plan affiliation as applicable.